The Supreme Florence Ballard: Promotion

-Ballard appeared on the Swingin' Time music variety show on June 13, 1968 for host Robin Seymour on CKLW-TV Channel 9.
+Ballard appeared on the Swingin' Time music variety show on June 13, 1968, for host Robin Seymour on CKLW-TV Channel 9.
 In September, 1968, Ballard joined Bill Cosby in a performance at the Ambassador Theatre, Chicago after receiving an enthusiastic public response when she rode in the annual Bud Billiken Parade in August, with husband Tommy Chapman and comedian Godfrey Cambridge.
 Following the release of "Love Ain't Love" in October, Ballard's husband and manager, Tommy Chapman, drove to radio stations and record stores with boxes of Ballard's records, leaving copies along the way, to little avail.
 ABC cancelled the album, You Don't Have To, and declined the option to renew Ballard's contract for a second year.
 Ballard was informed whilst having contractions, hours before the birth of her twin daughters, Michelle and Nicole.

 On January 19, 1969, Ballard performed a show at Yorktown High School in Arlington County, Virginia, alongside Wilson Pickett.
-In the early 1960s, as one of The Primettes, Ballard had recorded backing vocals on the Pickett song "Let Me Boy Your Boy".
+In the early 1960s, as one of The Primettes, Ballard had recorded backing vocals on the Pickett song "Let Me Be Your Boy".
 On January 20, 1969, Ballard performed at President Nixon's inauguration party.